marcelm/cutadapt/doc/guide.rst

 When the ``--info-file`` command-line parameter is given, detailed information about the found adapters is written to the given file.
 The output is a tab-separated text file.
 Each line corresponds to one read of the input file (unless `--times` is used, see below).
+A row is written for *all* reads, even those that are discarded from the final output FASTA/FASTQ due to filtering options (such as ``--minimum-length``).

-The fields are:
+The fields in each row are:

 1. Read name
 2. Number of errors